|[ << ]||[ >> ]||[Top]||[Contents]||[Index]||[ ? ]|

 later runs, you can make new observations without having to discard or

 verify your old observations.
 This property is called

 "reproducibility."
-One of the simulators that Pintos supports, Bochs, is executed by
+One of the simulators that Pintos supports, Bochs,

 Of course, a simulation can only be reproducible from one run to the next if its input is the same each time.
 For simulating an entire computer, as we do, this means that every part of the computer must be the same.
 For example, you must use the same command-line argument, the same disks, the same version of Bochs, and you must not hit any keys on the keyboard (because you could not be sure to hit them at exactly the same point each time) during the runs.